Opportunity Finance Network Convenes Experts to Tackle Investing in the Nation’s Most Underserved Small Businesses

 Hosted by Opportunity Finance Network (OFN), the leading national network of CDFIs, the sold-out forum explores how CDFIs can continue, even in challenging economic times, to successfully deliver capital and other critical services to the nation’s smallest and most under-resourced businesses.

-The event will feature a conversation between OFN’s new president and CEO, Harold Pettigrew Jr., and SBA Administrator Isabella Casillas Guzman.
+The event will feature a conversation between OFN’s new president and CEO, Harold Pettigrew Jr., and SBA Administrator Isabel Casillas Guzman.
 Additionally, more than 20 breakout sessions will focus on small business research, impact, partnerships, product innovations, public policy, and more.
 Longer workshop-style courses will offer professional development opportunities on topics such as the CDFI industry’s history and mission and climate lending that supports environmental justice.

 CDFIs are lenders that specialize in serving communities that mainstream finance perceives as risky or unprofitable.
 Where others see risk, CDFIs see opportunity and offer responsible financing products to help low-income, low-wealth small businesses launch, grow, and thrive.
 More than capital providers, CDFIs also provide training, coaching, and support when entrepreneurs need it.